 I'm the Journal-World's public safety reporter.
 I cover crime, courts, fire and related features in Lawrence and Douglas County and, sometimes, neighboring counties.

-Previously, I was a crime and courts reporter for The Kansas City Star, where I covered untimely death or destruction most every day for a few years, everything from quadruple homicides to massive chemical fires.
-I’ve also covered suburban city government and schools for The Star and The Shawnee Dispatch, a weekly paper just up the road.
-My first beat at the Journal-World was features, covering food, arts and entertainment.
+I’ve been a reporter at the Journal-World since 2012.
+Prior to taking over the public safety beat I covered the University of Kansas and higher education beat — including some of our local post-secondary institutions’ occasional, inevitable intersections with the law.
+Previously, I was the night police reporter for The Kansas City Star, where I covered untimely death or destruction most every day for a few years, everything from quadruple homicides to massive chemical fires.
+I’ve also covered suburban city government and schools for The Star and The Shawnee Dispatch, a suburban weekly paper just up the road in Johnson County.

-I'm originally from Emporia, but my family goes way back in Lawrence and at KU.
-I had ancestors living here when William Quantrill sacked the town in 1863 (they survived the massacre, probably thanks to being politically insignificant German immigrants).
+I'm originally from Emporia, but I had ancestors living here in Lawrence when William Quantrill sacked the town in 1863 (they survived the massacre, probably thanks to being politically insignificant German immigrants).
 I’m also a fourth-generation KU grad, led by my great grandfather, who got his undergraduate and law degrees from KU.
-I majored in journalism, art history and French, and in case any of you fellow KU journos were wondering, my reporting beat on The University Daily Kansan was campus police.
-I'm occasionally asked whether covering the KU beat means I get in free to basketball games.
-It does not.
-My most covet-worthy power as KU reporter is a campus parking pass.
+I majored in journalism, art history and French and wrote for The University Daily Kansan, where my reporting beat was campus police.

 For local public safety news, see all the Journal-World’s recent stories here, and check out the Lights & Sirens blog.